The introduction can be found here and Chapter One here.

 was a much tougher struggle there.
 In that week there were rough street battles

-but the outcome there was the same as in the capital—that Bolsheviks won total
+but the outcome there was the same as in the capital—the Bolsheviks won total

 victory over the government’s supporters.

-As soon as the Kerensky government had been driven from power the Petrograd Council under the leadership of Lenin and Trotsky, took the reins of government.
+As soon as the Kerensky government had been driven from power the Petrograd Council took the reins of government under the leadership of Lenin and Trotsky.
 There in the capital began the Union of Russian Workers Councils.
-On 9 November it announced that it provisionally held supreme power on behalf of workers, peasants and soldiers who had made the revolution.
+On 9 November it announced that it provisionally held supreme power on behalf of the workers, peasants and soldiers who had made the revolution.

-The assembly’s announcement referred to the revolutionaries’ main policies.
+This announcement referred to the revolutionaries’ main policies.
 They intended to pursue the establishment of a just peace as soon as possible.
 After that, they would turn to domestic matters, abolish individual property rights over land so that peasants could use it; they would protect workers’ rights and establish workers’ control over all production.
-A National Assembly should be called shortly, but otherwise workers’ councils across the country would take charge of all the issues particular to the countryside and regions.
+A national assembly should be called shortly but otherwise workers’ councils across the country would take charge of all the issues particular to the countryside and regions.
 All peoples within the limits of

 Russia’s empire had the right to rule

-At the end of the announcement the Assembly urged the army to rally strongly to the support of the revolutionaries, to defend the revolution attacked by both domestic counterrevolutionaries and foreign enemies.
+At the end of the announcement the Council urged the army to rally strongly to the support of the revolutionaries, to defend the revolution attacked by both domestic counterrevolutionaries and foreign enemies.

-The same day as this speech was published the Assembly contacted the Allied ambassadors in
+The same day as this speech was published the Council contacted the Allied ambassadors in